Research News

 • Space-time logistics of immune repertoire diversity

-The numbers of T and B lymphocytes are dynamically regulated by the processes of death, division and differentiation across our lifespan.
+The numbers of T and B lymphocytes are dynamically regulated by the processes of death, division, and differentiation across our lifespan.
 As a result, the breadth and the size of lymphocyte populations continuously evolve as we age.
-Our aim is to quantify the processes that govern the ecological distributions of lymphocytes and in doing so, identify the mechanisms that establish and maintain our immune repertoires.
+Our aim is to quantify the processes that govern the ecological distributions of lymphocytes and, in doing so, identify the mechanisms that establish and maintain our immune repertoires.

 Immune activation induces seismic changes in the lymphatic environment and exposes lymphocytes to a wide variety of interactions and stimuli, which dramatically alter their dynamics.
-We aim to understand how and to what degree the crosstalk between antigenic signals and environmental cues affect the fate decisions of responding B cells and their clonal trajectories.
+We aim to understand how and to what degree the crosstalk between antigenic signals and environmental cues affects the fate decisions of responding B cells and their clonal trajectories.

 • Conventional and regulatory T cells in antitumor immunity